 - helps you recognise and enable human potential

 Employer Advice Line

-If you need help with managing and supporting your staff who have disabilities or health conditions, you can call the Employer Advice Line on 0800 805 405.
+If you need help with managing and supporting your staff who have disabilities or health conditions, you can call the Employer Advice Line, a service provided by the Ministry of Social Development, on 0800 805 405.
 The advice line is free and is available from Monday – Friday, 8:30am – 5:00pm.